Economy of Burundi

-The economy of Burundi is $3.436 billion by gross domestic product as of 2018, being heavily dependent on agriculture, which accounts for 32.9% of gross domestic product as of 2008.
+The economy of Burundi is $6.75 billion by gross domestic product as of 2025, being heavily dependent on agriculture, which accounts for 32.9% of gross domestic product as of 2008.
 Burundi itself is a landlocked country lacking resources, and with almost nonexistent industrialization.
 Agriculture supports more than 70% of the labor force, the majority of whom are subsistence farmers.

-Although Burundi is potentially sufficient in food production, civil unrest, overpopulation, and soil erosion have contributed to the contraction of the subsistence economy by 25% in recent years.
+Although Burundi is potentially self-sufficient in food production, issues such as civil unrest, overpopulation, and soil erosion have contributed to the contraction of the subsistence economy by 25% in recent years.
 Large numbers of internally displaced persons have been unable to produce their own food and are largely dependent on international humanitarian assistance.
 Burundi is a net food importer, with food accounting for 17% of imports in 1997.
 Burundi is a least developed country according to the United Nations.